Chris Cagle (album)

-Chris Cagle is the second studio album by the American country music artist of the same name.
+Chris Cagle is the self-titled second studio album by American country music artist Chris Cagle.
 Released in 2003 on Capitol Records Nashville, it contains the singles "What a Beautiful Day", "Chicks Dig It", and "I'd Be Lying".
 Respectively, these peaked at No. 4, No. 5 and No. 39 on the U.S. country singles charts.
-As with his debut album, Chris Cagle is certified gold in the U.S. for shipments of 500,000 copies.
+As with his debut album, Chris Cagle was certified gold in the U.S. for shipments of 500,000 copies.